Mrs Ireland was born in 1894, and was interviewed on 25 November 1976. when she lived at 12 Chalks Road, Witham.

 Mrs I: People, well of course, this Witham [???] wasn’t it, you see, and then the Council built Cressing Road, all those Council houses, immediately Crittall opened his place.

 Q: But I suppose the glove factory they were mostly Witham people, were they?

 Mrs I: Yes, that spoilt it.
 Well they had a big, yes, they had a big house first of all opposite the railway station [13 Albert Road and 14 Albert Road], and then they built – Pinkham [factory, 1 Chipping Hill, since demolished to build Templemeads flats].
 Course Pinkham was a big man, course there was no Labour, it was Liberals, and he was the Liberal agent, oh, he was a big man, oh he was.
 I always remember they had, when the elections were, the big loaf and the small loaf, on the scale, and the ladder, and we used to go to see the man[?] climb, in the town, to see how they were climbing.
 And we always had the polls declared at the Public Hall in Collingwood Road.
-I remember being late for school once when Bethell got in [Thomas Robert Bethell, elected Member of Parliament for Maldon, 1906, when he defeated Charlie Strutt of Blunts Hall, Member of Parliament for Maldon 1895-1906].
+I remember being late for school once when Bethell got in [In 1906 Thomas Robert Bethell, was elected Liberal Member of Parliament for Maldon (which included Witham).
+He defeated Charlie Strutt of Blunts Hall, Member of Parliament for Maldon 1895-1906].
 Course the Honorable Strutt, we had a nice little poem about the Honourable Strutt.

 Q: Yes, I think I remember reading about, did you get, he lost, didn’t he, one time, and they were all upset?

 Mrs I: Yes, well, yes when Bethel, we used to say ‘Goodbye Charlie Strutt’ [laugh].